frederic-perez/AmE-dictionary/data/idioms.md

 __stuff (one’s) face__ _slang_ To eat a lot of food, especially quickly and in a short period of time. _Sorry, I’m not hungry for dinner—I really stuffed my face at the luncheon earlier._
 __stuff your face__ To eat a lot of food quickly.
 __stuffed to the gills__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is stuffed to the gills!_
+__suck it up__ :dart:
-__suck up to (one)__ :dart: To seek the approval, attention, or support of others, especially superiors, through abject subservience, flattery, or fawning. _I’m not doing well at all in math this year, so it seems like sucking up to the teacher is my only hope for a good grade!_
+__suck up to (one)__ :dart::two: To seek the approval, attention, or support of others, especially superiors, through abject subservience, flattery, or fawning. _I’m not doing well at all in math this year, so it seems like sucking up to the teacher is my only hope for a good grade!_
 __suffice (it) to say__ :five::hammer:
 __sugar baby__ A young female or male who is financially pampered/cared for by a sugar daddy or sugar mama in exchange for companionship (i.e. sexual favors).
 __sugar daddy__